kieuphuong232/reproducibility-PADS-2025/README.md

 3. Run the script: `./script.sh`

-The simulation of 10 cars moving on a 1km road was executed with data set 3 from the input file `./input/input10_3.txt`.
+The simulation of 10 vehicles moving on a 1km road was executed with data set 3 from the input file `./input/input10_3.txt`.

 Here's what you can expect to see in the terminal: